 Give an Incentive

-Make sure to make it easy for them and worth their while.
-Most people don’t naturally gravitate to the camera, so you need to give them a reason to want to put themselves out there.
+Make sure to make it easy and worthwhile for people to record a video testimonial.
+Most people don’t naturally gravitate to the camera, so you need to give them a reason to put themselves out there.
 Some ideas include:

 - Offer a one-time discount on products/services.